 Applies the foundational concepts of nursing practice introduced in NURS 071A & 071B.
 This course applies safe, humanistic, patient-centered care to a diverse patient population focusing on wellness and acute conditions of patients on the medical/surgical units and the elderly.
 Concepts related to the individual patient introduced in NURS 071A and 071B are applied with additional select concepts that focus on care of patients on the medical/ surgical units and the elderly.
 Application of knowledge and skills occurs in a variety of clinical settings providing care to the elderly and adults experiencing acute conditions requiring medical/surgical interventions.
-Internet access required.
+Internet and PC computer access with chrome web browser required in order to utilizes online NCLEX test preparation software, skills videos and to complete course materials utilizing word, excel and PDF documents.
+Purchase of Skill lab kits/supplies, uniforms and nursing equipment.